Enrollment & Attendance FAQs

 How many of my children can attend Texas Virtual Academy?

-Since TXVA provides all of the lesson plans, materials, and teacher support needed, you may find it easiest to enroll more than one of your children at TXVA.
+Since TXVA provides the lesson plans, educational materials, and teacher support, you may find it easiest to enroll more than one of your children at TXVA.

 How much does it cost to attend Texas Virtual Academy?

 As a virtual public charter school of ResponsiveEd® in partnership with K12, there is no tuition.
-TXVA provides students all instructional materials for the program.
+TXVA provides students the educational materials for the program.
 Students and families will be responsible for providing some consumable materials.

 What is the attendance policy?

-Students are required to log 1,260 hours of attendance during a complete school year; this equates to an average of 35 hours per week.
+TXVA is a public school and its students are required to comply with Texas attendance requirements.
+As such students are required to log 1,260 hours of attendance during a complete school year; this equates to an average of 37.5 hours per week.

 Students who are identified as needing additional support in order to be successful in coursework or on state assessments will be required to attend teacher-led small group instruction.